vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/intro.md

 ## I18n Support

 The theme adds support for i18n in blog system.
-You can set differernt blog config for each language in `themeConfig.locales`.
+You can set differernt blog config for each language using `locales` in theme options.

 When you have multiple languages, the article list, timeline, etc. under each language will remain independent.